 Assault – section 61 Crimes Act 1900 – armed with intent to commit serious indictable offence – section 114 Crimes Act 1900 – affray – section 93C Crimes Act 1900 – intimidation – section 13 Crimes (Domestic and Personal Violence) Act 2007 – pleas of not guilty – acquitted of all charges

-The accused SKB was charged with assault, intimidate and cause fear to a next door neighbour who police alleged, based on the complainant’s account, threatened to kill the neighbour and pulled a knife and made menacing words including intending to stab and kill the neighbour with the knife.
-During the course of the altercation, the neighbour, using his iPhone recorded some of the conversations between the accused SKB and himself.
+SKB was charged with assault, intimidate and cause fear to a next door neighbour.
+Police alleged, based on the complainant’s account, he threatened to kill the neighbour and pulled a knife and made menacing words including intending to stab and kill the neighbour with the knife.
+During the course of the altercation, the neighbour used his iPhone to record some of the conversations between the accused SKB and himself.

 After a hearing spanning 3 days in the Local Court, SKB was found not guilty of all charges.
-The court was not satisfied beyond reasonable doubt as to veracity and credibility of the witnesses, including the complainant as a result of large number of inconsistencies as between the accounts given by the witnesses during cross-examination and also inconsistencies between the evidence presented in Court and the recordings made by the witnesses themselves.
+The court could not satisfy itself beyond reasonable doubt as to veracity and credibility of the witnesses, including the complainant.
+This was as a result of large number of inconsistencies between the accounts given by the witnesses during cross-examination.
+Also, there were inconsistencies between the evidence presented in Court and the recordings made by the witnesses themselves.

-These significant inconsistencies led the Court to have some reasonable level of doubt as to the credibility and reliability of the witness and alleged victim’s account.
-The accused was therefore entitled to the benefit of that doubt and was acquitted of all charges.
+Accordingly, these significant inconsistencies led the Court to have some reasonable level of doubt as to the credibility and reliability of the witness and alleged victim’s account.
+Our client was therefore entitled to the benefit of that doubt and was acquitted of all charges.